-Located approximately a 3-4 hour's drive south of Bangkok (200 km), Hua Hin is a pretty seaside resort on the Gulf of Thailand.
-It boasts a five-mile long beach, and the highest density of world class golf courses in Thailand.
+Located approximately a 3-4 hour's drive south of Bangkok (200 km), Hua Hin is a pretty seaside town on the Gulf of Thailand.

 What's the Weather Like?